 where to hoard opportunities to get involved

-- meetup.com - A super quick, easy way to connect with others around an infinite number of interests.
+- meetup.com - A super quick, easy way to connect with groups around anything from playing chess to finger painting and beyond.
 Use it locally, or when traveling.
 There’s an app!

 - Time Bank - The website is homely, and the application process takes a while, but it’s an incredible network to be a part of.